Hecke correspondences for smooth moduli spaces of sheaves: Dimension estimates

 \end{definition}

-We will give an explicit construction for $\quot_{d,...,d+n}$ in the next Subsection, as well as some dimension estimates when $n$ is small (as opposed from the scheme in Definition \ref{def:quot 1}, their dimensions grow wildly for large $n$, and they are far from being irreducible).
-The construction will not depend on $\CV, x, S$, and it will be clear that the same principle as in the previous Subsection applies: \\
+We will give an explicit construction of the schemes $\quot_{d,\dots,d+n}$ in the next Subsection, as well as some dimension estimates when $n \leq 4$ (as opposed from the scheme in Definition \ref{def:quot 1}, their dimensions grow wildly for large $n$, and they are far from being irreducible).
+The construction will not depend on $\CV, x, S$, and it will be clear that the same principle as in the previous Subsection applies.
+Namely, in order to construct a flag \eqref{eqn:flag defect} which lies in the subscheme \eqref{eqn:defect z}, one \\